The Path of Life

 Because the Lord had closed Hannah’s womb, her rival would provoke her and taunt her viciously.
 And this went on year after year.
 Whenever Hannah went up to the house of the Lord, her rival taunted her until she wept and would not eat.
 ‘Hannah, why are you crying?’ her husband Elkanah asked.
 ‘Why won’t you eat?
 Why is your heart so grieved?
 Am I not better to you than ten sons?’”
 1 Samuel 1:3-8 BSB

 Elkanah could not truly understand Hannah’s behavior in all of this.
-And this account justs casually states that the Lord closed Hannah’s womb.
+And this account just casually states that the Lord closed Hannah’s womb.
 How astonishing!
 This path of life for Hannah was set by God to either delay or deny her becoming a mother.
 All would be done in His time, regardless of what Hannah so desperately wanted.
-How painful and difficult for her!
+How painful and difficult for her and how that spoke to my own struggles in waiting to become a mother.

 Being a mother was really the only role for wives in that era, to produce and raise children.
 Elkanah favored Hannah with extra portions and tried to comfort her about not producing a child.
-But as any woman deeply desiring a child, his actions were no comfort for her longing.
-As her husband, lkanah did what he could for this most beloved wife.
+But, as with any woman deeply desiring a child, his actions were no comfort for her longing.
+Her husband did what he could for this most beloved wife.
 Penninah surely saw the favor her husband bestowed on Hannah, likely making her even more jealous and cruel.

 “In her bitter distress, Hannah prayed to the Lord and wept with many tears.
 And she made a vow, pleading, ‘O Lord of Hosts, if only You will look upon the affliction of Your maidservant and remember me, not forgetting Your maidservant but giving her a son, then I will dedicate him to the Lord all the days of his life, and no razor shall ever come over his head.’